Chiviya01/Mood-prediction.-Personal-data-analysis/README.md

 4. Smart Scales (Renpho)
 5. Google Calendar
 6. Historical weather data (Met Éireann)
-My dataset in the end had data only for 76 days.

 ### The purpose of the project
 The initial idea of this project was to outline the factors that could possibly affect the mood state.
 The main goal was to find out what can be changed in the everyday lifestyle to become happier and decrease the risk of mental illnesses.